Rashan Gary: Professional career

+Green Bay Packers

 2019

 Before the 2019 NFL draft, Gary founded his own sports agency, Rashan Gary Sports.
 As of January 2019, the agency has two clients, himself and fellow 2019 NFL prospect Montre Gregory, a cornerback from Bowling Green.
 Gary stated that he intended to expand the agency to recruit players from the NBA, MLB, and NHL.

 Gary was selected 12th overall by the Green Bay Packers in the 2019 NFL draft.
 Packers scouts said that Gary, who primarily played defensive end in college, would play outside linebacker for Green Bay.
 Days after the draft, it was revealed that Gary was dealing with a torn labrum in his right shoulder.
 On May 3, 2019, Gary signed his rookie contract with the Packers.
 The four-year contract is worth $15.88 million, including a $9.57 million signing bonus During a week 3 game against the Denver Broncos, Gary sacked quarterback Joe Flacco recording his first career sack.
 In Week 15 against the Chicago Bears, Gary recorded 3 tackles and a sack on Mitchell Trubisky in the 21–13 win.